rogdooley/OSEP-Code-And-Notes/Notes/Modules/05 Process Injection and Migration.md

 4. **Event Logging**: Enable detailed logging of process creation events and any modifications to process memory, and correlate these with other suspicious activities.

-### **Conclusion**

-Process hollowing is a powerful technique for stealthily executing malicious code within a legitimate process, thereby evading detection.
-By combining process hollowing with obfuscation and anti-analysis techniques, attackers can create highly evasive malware.
-To defend against such techniques, security teams must implement multi-layered detection strategies that focus on both behavior and memory integrity.

 ### DotNetToJscript